Check disk-usage

 • CRIT if disk usage is >= --critical (default: 95%USED).

-• UNKNOWN on invalid parameter values or regex compilation errors.
+• UNKNOWN on invalid parameter values, a malformed --mount entry, or regex compilation errors.

 • --always-ok suppresses all alerts and always returns OK.